Aetherspace/green-stack-starter-demo/README.md

 **PR & branch based plugins will provide you with the ability to:**

-✅ Learn what code and files change together to add a feature
+✅ learn what code and files change together to add a feature
-✅ By inspecting the diff that makes it possible
+✅ inspecting the diff that makes it possible
-✅ Allowing you to check-out and test a plugin before adding it
+✅ check-out, test and edit a plugin before merging
-✅ Making any edits yourself before mergin it in

 *This universal base starter already has some git-based plugins in the form of mergeable pull-request.*